 Offers individual music instruction for intended music majors.
 May be repeated for additional credits.
+See the catalog section on repetition of courses in order to determine number of repeat allowed.

-Prerequisite: instructor's approval.
-Rec Prep: MUS 121B
+Prerequisite: Consent of instructor Recommended Prep: MUS 121C

 MUS 232G Applied Music: Classic Guitar